bstanley0601/RepData_PeerAssessment1/Steps.md

 ```
 **The number of incomplete records is 2304. **

 2. Devise a strategy for filling in all of the missing values in the dataset.
-    a) Are there missing days?
+   I've found that all of the incomplete cases are due to missing values in the steps column.
+   Therefore, I've chosen to replace the NAs in steps wiht the mean for the interval across all days.

     ```r
+        #Are there missing days?
         dayDiff <- ceiling(max(as.POSIXct(activityDF$date)) - min(as.POSIXct(activityDF$date)))
         dayCount <- (apply(activityDF, 2, function(x)length(unique(x))))[2]
         dayDiff - dayCount